 Makoto Okazaki is your run of the mill high-schooler, a perfect bullying target and a closet pervert.
-One Night he decides to return a DVD to a friend of his and ventures out into the night.
-He notices a person on a nearby rooftop.
-The person lunges at him before he is able to make sense of this, and bites into his neck, drinking blood.
-Then, they stop.
-At this point, Makoto notices that the attacker is a beautiful girl who asks him: "Do you want to die or become like me?"
+One night, on his way to return a DVD to a friend, he notices a person on a nearby rooftop.
+The person lunges at him and bites his neck, drinking his blood.
+The attacker, a beautiful girl, then asks him: "Do you want to die or become like me?"
 He decides to live...

 The protagonist becomes a vampire against his will and is forced to hide his secret from his friends and family.
 Initially, the protagonist is the typical weak and timid character, with the tragedies that surround his personality is being shaped.
 The other characters are normal, only students who care about the protagonist but do not know his secret.

 The art of manga is very good and manages to convey the feeling of horror.
 The author is the same ANH then we can expect a strong psychological burden of this manga.

 Let's start with the plot.
 This story and MC are not very original at all.
 Young timid boy in a town where there are monsters (vampires) come out at night and kill people.
 The boy meets a girl who's not really interested in anyone but him and boom.
 Turns out she's a vampire

 But with that said its still entertaining and keeps you on edge

 (9chaps in the plots score may change with time)

 Art: the art for this manga is about average, maybe slightly above nothing you haven't seen.
 Has a realistic touch to it.

 Character: MC is the typical shy,timid,frail guy.
 Hasn't been long enough for him to get possible development.
 There are some interesting supporting characters who may turn out great

 As unoriginal the plot and characters are I'm still enjoying this story.
 It has everything that would make for a pretty popular anime.
 It's not at the top of my must read but I will finish it